ricardo-martini-openfin/Screenshot-test/README.md

 * Creating a regular OpenFin Window
 * Saving/Restoring Platform Snapshots
 * Applying a preset arrangement on the current window (Grid, Tabs, Rows)
+* Allowing you to take a screenshot of the current view

 ##### title-bar
 Provides examples of the following functionality: